 SolarWatt solar panels, Made in Germany, are a solar panel built to the highest standard.
 They are the only solar panel with a full 30 year warranty.
 This warranty is for both Performance and Product.

-Unfortunately we have seen all types of solar panels have these type of issue.
-There has been many documented solar panel failures from what can be considered ‘mid to high range Tier 1 solar panels’.
-We are not saying we know that all Tier 1 solar panels manufactured in China are bad, but we are saying we simply want to avoid the risk of anymore failures altogether.
-For this reason we are now only selling either SolarWatt solar panels or LG solar panels.
+Unfortunately, we have seen all types of solar panels have these types of issues.
+There have been many documented solar panel failures from what can be considered ‘mid to high range Tier 1 solar panels.
+We are not saying we know that all Tier 1 solar panels manufactured in China are bad, but we are saying we simply want to avoid the risk of any more failures altogether.
+For this reason, we are now only selling either SolarWatt solar panels or LG solar panels.

 LG obviously needs no introduction.
 LG solar panels are considered the best solar panels you can buy, or at least they are priced that way.
-LG solar panels are manufactured in South Korea, and you could probably make the judgement that if a solar company is still kicking in 25 years time, given their diversity, LG would probably still be there.
+LG solar panels are manufactured in South Korea, and you could probably make the judgment that if a solar company is still kicking in 25 years’ time, given their diversity, LG would probably still be there.

 We cannot be sure that the solar Panels coming in are legitimate